BartlomiejF/FlashDiki/README.md

 # Installation

 # Usage
-List translation of a word:
+List translations of a word:

 ![translation only](/docs/gifs/diki_translate_base.gif)